Zeshen-Su/UAgentOS/README.md

 ## ⚙️ LLM Configuration

-To function, the agent requires access to LLM APIs.
+The agent requires access to LLM APIs.
 Both the `Brain` (for planning) and the `mini-agent` (for execution) need to be configured separately.

-You must create an env file in the project's root directory with the following exact variable names, providing your own API details:
+You must create `.env` file in the project's root directory with the following exact variable names, providing your own API details:

 MINI_PROVIDER=' '
 MINI_MODEL_NAME=' '